memphisdev/save-zakar-hackathon/README.md

 we are happy to announce Memphis #1 hackathon **#SaveZakar**!<br>

 ## The story
-Wildfires wreak havoc every year.
+Wildfires wreak havoc every year.<br>
 They take human and animal lives.
 They destroy agricultural and industrial crops and cause famines.<br>
 They damage the environment, contribute to global warming, and generate smoke that pollutes the air.<br>
 Their overall impact runs into billions of dollars and includes incalculable harm to people and animals.<br>